MicrosoftDocs/azure-management-docs/articles/azure-arc/resource-bridge/system-requirements.md

 If deploying Arc resource bridge to a production environment, static configuration must be used when deploying Arc resource bridge.
 Static IP configuration is used to assign three static IPs (that are in the same subnet) to the Arc resource bridge control plane, appliance VM, and reserved appliance VM.

-DHCP is only supported in a test environment for testing purposes only for VM management on Azure Stack HCI.
+DHCP is only supported in a test environment for testing purposes only for VM management on Azure Local.
 It should not be used in a production environment.
 DHCP isn't supported on any other Arc-enabled private cloud, including Arc-enabled VMware, Arc for AVS, or Arc-enabled SCVMM.

 If using DHCP, you must reserve the IP addresses used by the control plane and appliance VM.
 In addition, these IPs must be outside of the assignable DHCP range of IPs.
 Ex: The control plane IP should be treated as a reserved/static IP that no other machine on the network will use or receive from DHCP.
 If the control plane IP or appliance VM IP changes, this impacts the resource bridge availability and functionality.